 According to IDC analyst Sneha Kapoor’s latest research report, “Robotic Process Automation Game Changers Advance Financial Services Institutions Toward Intelligent Digital Workforce,” many financial institutions that embraced RPA technology have not been able to scale their automation deployments.
 Along with highlighting the problem of scalability, the report clearly differentiates a “digital workforce” from an “intelligent digital workforce.”

 Building on research of financial institutions across APAC, this excellent report will help any enterprise across the globe better understand the intelligent automation market and learn what to look for in a technology partner to help drive scalable operations transformation towards an intelligent digital workforce.
 We’re also proud WorkFusion was highlighted as a strong example of artificial intelligence or cognitive computing solutions/services.
-Download a complimentary licensed copy of the full report, or read on for some highlights.

 What makes automation intelligent

 The term “intelligent automation” is starting to pop up more frequently, even from software companies that have historically billed themselves as just RPA providers.
 But is their automation actually intelligent?
 IDC offers the following definition of intelligent automation: “software robots that can perform both deterministic and non-deterministic tasks by continuously understanding and analyzing structured and unstructured data.”
 Note these three critical terms:

 - Non-deterministic — The task isn’t precisely repetitive and requires judgment, and the intelligent software robot must be able to vary outputs according to variable inputs.